-Segregation Streaking Sheet
+Segregation Streaking

-Figure 1: Row Streaking on Material
+Figure 1: Raw Streaking Material

 Figure 2: Etched Finish with Light Streaks